 ZO methods are usually less efficient than first-order algorithms, as they typically take $O(d)$ queries to reach a given precision, where $d$ is the input dimension (see Table~1 in \cite{golovin2019gradientless}).
 Specifically, for the methods in \cite{nesterov2017random}, the oracle query count is $O(d)$ times larger than that of their corresponding schemes using gradients.
 This inefficiency stems from random search along uniformly distributed directions.
 To improve, various attempts have been made to augment random search with (extra) prior information.
-For instance, \cite{ilyas2018prior, meier2019improving} use a time-dependent prior (i.e., the gradient estimated in the last step), while \cite{maheswaranathan2019guided, cheng2019improving, brunner2019guessing} use surrogate gradients obtained from other sources.\footnote{Some work \cite{chen2017zoo, ilyas2018prior, tu2019autozoom} restricts the random search to a more effective subspace reflecting the prior knowledge.
-But, this eliminates the possibility of convergence to the optimal solution.} Among these methods, \cite{ilyas2018prior, maheswaranathan2019guided, cheng2019improving, meier2019improving} propose an objective function for designing a good gradient estimator to justify their choice or to choose optimal hyperparameters in the gradient estimator; and \cite{meier2019improving} uses a subspace estimator that maximizes the squared cosine similarity with the true gradient and finds a better descent direction than both the prior direction and the randomly sampled direction.
-However, all these methods treat gradient estimation and the optimization algorithm separately, and \emph{it remains unclear whether these gradient estimators and the corresponding prior-exploiting optimization methods are theoretically sound, and what role the prior plays in accelerating convergence.}
+For instance, \cite{ilyas2018prior, meier2019improving} use a time-dependent prior (i.e., the gradient estimated in the last iteration), while \cite{maheswaranathan2019guided, cheng2019improving, brunner2019guessing} use surrogate gradients obtained from other sources.\footnote{Some work \cite{chen2017zoo, ilyas2018prior, tu2019autozoom} restricts the random search to a more effective subspace reflecting the prior knowledge.
+But, this eliminates the possibility of convergence to the optimal solution.} Among these methods, \cite{ilyas2018prior, maheswaranathan2019guided, cheng2019improving, meier2019improving} propose objective functions to describe the quality of a gradient estimator for justification or optimizing its hyperparameters; for example, \cite{meier2019improving} uses a subspace estimator that maximizes its squared cosine similarity with the true gradient as the objective, and finds a better descent direction than both the prior direction and the randomly sampled direction.
+However, all these methods treat gradient estimation and the optimization algorithm separately, and it remains unclear \emph{whether are these gradient estimators and the corresponding prior-exploiting optimization methods theoretically sound?} and \emph{what role does the prior play in accelerating convergence?}